 Baby Boy’s Woof-Facts

-- Male, staffy-blend, approximately 3 ½ years old, 45 lbs
+- Male, staffy-blend, about 5 years old and 50 lbs

-Quick Introduction to Our Baby Boy
+Quick Introduction to Baby Boy

 Baby Boy’s Background

-Baby Boy’s Typical Day in His New Temporary Home
+Baby Boy’s Typical Day in Foster Home

 Baby Boy’s Forever Home